ergo/ziggurat_foundations/docs/overview.rst

 - Assign a user o an external identity (such as facebook/twitter)
 - Change users password and generate security codes
 - Manage the sign in/sign out process (pyramid extension)
-- Example root factory for assiginging permissions per request (for pyramid)
+- Example root factory for assigning permissions per request (for pyramid)

-Functions that we supply between those patterns allow for complex and flexible permission systems that are easly understandable for non-technical users, whilst at the same time providing a stable base for systems coping with millions of users.
+Functions that we supply between those patterns allow for complex and flexible permission systems that are easily understandable for non-technical users, whilst at the same time providing a stable base for systems coping with millions of users.

 Due to the fact that we supply all models as mixins, the base of Ziggurat can be very easily